egohygiene/wealth/README.md

 pnpm dev
 ```

+The UI relies on `VITE_API_BASE_URL` and related variables to know where the API
+and authentication services live.
+These values are read from the `.env.*` files
+used by Docker Compose so each environment automatically points to the correct
+services.

 ### Docker Compose

 Several compose files make it easy to run the API and UI in different environments.
 The base configuration lives in `docker-compose.base.yml`, with environment-specific overrides for development, staging, demo and production.